legnaa98/atmosphere/README.md

 # atmosphere
-An calculator for air properties based on ISA standard atmosphere
+A calculator for air properties based on ISA standard atmosphere